JasonFan00/PE-Parser-Memory-Scanner/README.md

 I compiled this as 32bit, and so this will scan 32bit programs.
 This program opens handles to other processes, so it needs certain privileges if a process is protected.
 Currently it scans for integer values, however that can be easily changed.
 I made this solely as a demonstration and to improve my knowledge, so an actual debugger would be more useful than this.
 I got the idea of this program when looking into how video game hackers created their "tools".

 To test I made a simple dummy console application with a global integer variable.
-I also included it in the release section.
+I also included it in the release section